WouterSpekkink/WouterSpekkink.github.io_old/_posts/2017-12-21-a-better-csv-parser.md

 Let's consider the second to last line of data next.
 After two columns, we hit the three consecutive double quotes.
 The first of these sets the `inTextField` bool to true.
 The two other double quotes don't do anything but increment the `quoteCount` object, since the first of them is followed by another double quote, and since the second of them brings `quoteCount` to 3, an unequal number.
 We continue to the two double quotes after the word "happened", which again do nothing, since the first is followed by another double quote, and since the second brings `quoteCount` to an unequal number (5).
 The last double quote is encountered after "elephant.".
 This one brings `quoteCount` to a total of 6 for this line, and since it is not followed by another double quote, the function decides that we have finished reading the current text field.

 Now, let's discuss the last line of data in the file.
 This case is quite simple.
-Once we encounter the first double quote, `inTextField` is set to true, and therefore the comma we encounter after the word "Commas" is ignored.
+Once we encounter the first double quote, `inTextField` is set to true, and therefore the comma we encounter after the word "commas" is ignored.
 After we encounter the second double quote, we set `inTextField` to false again, and the commas that we encounter in the remainder of the line are handled as delimiting commas.

 Thus, the problematic cases we discussed earlier are handled quite well.
 In fact, I am still quite surprised myself how flexible this set of functions is with messy data.